“There is one Lawgiver, who is able to save and to destroy. Who are you to judge another?”

 Ro 2:3, “And do you think this, O man, you who judge those practicing such things, and doing the same, that you will escape the judgment of God?”

 1 Co 4:3-5, “But with me it is a very small thing that I should be judged by you or by a human court.
 In fact, I do not even judge myself.
 4 For I know of nothing against myself, yet I am not justified by this; but He who judges me is the Lord.
 5 Therefore judge nothing before the time, until the Lord comes, who will both bring to light the hidden things of darkness and reveal the counsels of the hearts.
 Then each one’s praise will come from God.”

 No one is free from sin.
 Who can say that our motives are free from lust?
 That is why we do not have the competence to judge others.
 We are of the same ilk.
 Since we are not sinless, we cannot judge the motives of others with impartiality.
 Therefore, we have no right to inflict judgment on others.
 Only God has the right to save and destroy.

-There is a time for judging but it is at the Judgment Seat of Christ and Christ will do the judging.
+There is a time for judging, but it is at the Judgment Seat of Christ, and Christ will do the judging.
 Not all the facts are in yet.
-No creature has enough information to make adequate judgment.
+No creature has enough information to make an adequate judgment.
 Only the Lord has complete access to all the facts.

 However, there is a legitimate judgment that we can perform.
 If we see a fallen Christian, we should go to that Christian and restore him to fellowship.
 This fulfills the law of Christ because it does not judge motive but the overt sinful acts and behavior of the fallen believer.